lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

     - **Use Your Organization's GCP Account** - service limits set by your company & Google
  - Understand the size & complexity of your analysis
  - Review your budget / timeline
+ - NOTE: There are many bioinformatics analysis workflow tools, libraries and solutions which can be run using GCP services.
+Examples include [Terra.bio (was Firecloud)](https://terra.bio/), [cromwell](https://cromwell.readthedocs.io/en/stable/), [Nextflow.io](https://www.nextflow.io/) and many others.

 ### How to do this
  - Select account type (FREE or ORG)